zel2023/rust_compiler/README.md

 ```

 # Syntax Rules of the TEST Language
+The last declaration in the program must be a function definition named main, with no prototype declaration.
+Convention: The definition of called functions must appear before the definition of the calling function.
 ```
 (1). <program> →{ fun_declaration }<main_declaration>
 (2). <fun_declaration> → function ID’(‘ ‘ )’< function_body>